Thomasmclean993/Bujo/interview prep.md

 ![[Thomas Resume RB.pdf]]

 ### background
 "I'm a software engineer with experience in designing and scaling enterprise-level healthcare solutions.
+My strongest language is Elixir and Phoenix, with production experience in Ruby on Rails and React.
+I'm play the role of implementation Engineer.
+I design, implement and test projects, usually owning most of the life cycle.

+A few examples of some projects are:
-My strongest technical background is in Elixir and Phoenix, with production expertise in Ruby on Rails and React.
-I led the development of a Prior Authorization Status Checker microservice that scaled into a multimillion-dollar product generating over $5M in recurring monthly revenue.
-I also architected a universal integration engine that replaced a costly third-party vendor, helping the company lower expenses while expanding capabilities.
+Prior Authorization Status Checker microservice that scaled into a multimillion-dollar product generating over $5M in recurring monthly revenue.
+I also architected a universal integration engine that allows our application to integrate with multiple different apis and server up this data via our own api or in multiple UIs.

 Beyond coding, I thrive when building reliable, scalable systems and guiding cross-functional teams to deliver high-impact solutions.
-What motivates me most is not just writing solid software, but taking ownership of products end-to-end—becoming someone the company can count on to move the needle both technically and strategically."

-- My current focuses are mostly backend but every project requires me to extend or implement new components using React and most recently Liveview
+I don't just write software at work, it's also my hobby.
 - I have experience in Go, I've written a few side projects.
 Most notable, a project called mapture.
 A cli/tui interface that searches thry config files for keymaps.
 Presenting them in the terminal using fuzzy search functionality

+What motivates me most is not just writing solid software, but taking ownership of products end-to-end—becoming someone the company can count on to move the needle both technically and strategically."

+- My current focuses are mostly backend but every project requires me to extend or implement new components using React and most recently Liveview

 ## Why are you leaving cmm?